Ruth St. Denis: Debut

+Denishawn

-In 1911, a young dancer named Ted Shawn saw St. Denis perform in Denver; it was artistic love at first sight.
+In 1911, a young dancer named Ted Shawn was impressed by seeing St. Denis perform in Denver.
 In 1914, Shawn applied to be her student, and soon became her artistic partner and husband.
 Together they founded Denishawn, the "cradle of American modern dance."
 One of her more famous pupils was Martha Graham.
 Together St. Denis and Shawn founded the Los Angeles Denishawn school in 1915.
 Students studied ballet movements without shoes, ethnic and folk dances, Dalcroze Eurhythmics, and Delsarte gymnastics.
 In 1916 they created a collection of dances inspired by Egypt, which included Tillers of the Soil, a duet between St. Denis and Shawn, as well as Pyrrhic Dance, an all-male dance piece.
 Her exploration of the Orient continued into 1923 when she staged Ishtar of the Seven Gates in which she portrayed a Babylonian goddess.
 Together St. Denis and Shawn toured throughout the 1910s and 1920s, often performing their works on the vaudeville stage.

-Other notable dancers such as Doris Humphrey, Lillian Powell, Evan-Burrows Fontaine and Charles Weidman also studied at Denishawn.
+Other notable dancers such as Doris Humphrey, Lillian Powell, Evan-Burrows Fontaine and Charles Weidman studied at Denishawn.
 Graham, Humphrey, Weidman and the future silent film star Louise Brooks all performed as dancers with the Denishawn company.
 At Denishawn, St. Denis served as inspiration to her young students, while Shawn taught the technique classes.
-Ruth St. Denis and Ted Shawn were also instrumental in creating the legendary dance festival Jacob's Pillow.
+St. Denis and Shawn were instrumental in creating the legendary dance festival Jacob's Pillow.

+Later career

 Although Denishawn had crumbled by 1930, St. Denis continued to dance, teach and choreograph independently as well as in collaboration with other artists.
-St. Denis no longer redirected her works from the mysteries of the Orient to combining religion and dance through her Rhythmic Choir of Dancers.
-Through these works it is said that St. Denis sought to become the Virgin Mary in the same manner in which she once sought to become goddesses.
+St. Denis redirected her works from Orient-inspired to combining religion and dance through her Rhythmic Choir of Dancers.
+Kelly Mayo comments that through these works, St. Denis sought to embody the Virgin Mary in the same manner in which she once sought to embody goddesses.
 In 1938 St. Denis founded Adelphi University's dance program, one of the first dance departments in an American university.
 It has since become a cornerstone of Adelphi's Department of Performing Arts.
 She cofounded a second school in 1940, the School of Nataya, which focused on teaching Oriental dance.
-For many years St. Denis taught dance at her studio, at 3433 Cahuenga Boulevard West (near Universal City, California).
-On Sunday, September 16, 1962, she teamed with impresario Raymond D. Bowman to present a full-length Balinese shadow puppet performance (Wayang Kulit) at her studio, which lasted more than 8 hours.
-It was the first such performance in the United States.
+For many years, St. Denis taught dance at her studio, at 3433 Cahuenga Boulevard West, near Universal City, California.